 Burdon and Great Burdon are townships in Durham.
 "The ancient family of Burdon, of knightly dignity, derived their name from this place; which also gave name to a local family, who, however, never passed the rank of yeomanry."

-Important Dates for the Bearden family
+Early History of the Bearden family

 This web page shows only a small excerpt of our Bearden research.
 Another 242 words (17 lines of text) covering the years 1115, 1128, 1166, 1180, 1217, 1467, 1497, 1758, 1273, 1273, 1296, 1296, 1333, 1574, 1817, 1764 and 1818 are included under the topic Early Bearden History in all our PDF Extended History products and printed products wherever possible.